Sponsor a Child

 Shogh Community-Based Day Centers, Vanadzor and Yerevan in Armenia and Shushi in Artsakh are after-school programs.
 The locations in Vanadzor and Yerevan locations serve over 60 children, and the location in Shushi serve ovr 30 children.

 The mission of Shogh is to support children from socially insecure families through: hot, nutritious after-school meals, social services, tutoring, and art classes.

 These programs also provide additional support in terms of group and individual meetings with social workers and psychologists held by specialists.
 Children also spend time in art-therapy classes and computer training.

 Child Education Programs in Middle East: The Armenian Missionary Association of America (AMAA), the cornerstone of Armenian education for many decades, supports schools in Lebanon and Syria which are owned and operated by the Union of the Armenian Evangelical Churches in the Near East (UAECNE).
 They provide an educational, cultural and spiritual setting for students to grow.
 The cost of sponsoring a child in this program is U.S. $300.00 per child, per academic year.

 There are three methods in which the AMAA provides educational support:

 3. Through scholarships.

-There are twelve schools which are a part of the AMAA’s Child Education program: six in Lebanon and six in Syria.
+There are ten schools which are a part of the AMAA’s Child Education program: four in Lebanon and six in Syria.
 The AMAA’s goal is to help empower and enable the next generation with the right tools to grow and prosper into their own sense of self as responsible members of their communities.